Protocentral/kalam3/README.md

 Getting Started with Kalam
 --------------------------
-Connect the GPIO expaner cap to the Kalam V3 by stacking it on top.Now that the setup is complete,the setup needs to be powered up.Attach a Li-poly battery to the Kalam v2 Iot board.Control the power using the on/off switch
+Connect the GPIO expander cap to the Kalam V3 by stacking it on top.Now that the setup is complete,the setup needs to be powered up.Attach a Li-poly battery to the Kalam v2 Iot board.Control the power using the on/off switch

 How to setup Arduino support for Kalam (using Sparkfun thing Dev)
 ---------------------------------------------------